bacovcin/TidyingDataProject/README.md

 ### Purpose
 Cleans the data and creates a summary data frame.
 Completed as part of a class probject for the "Getting and Cleaning Data" course on Coursera.

+### Usage
+Run the run_analysis.R script to generate a tidy summary of the UCI HAR data.
+If the UCI HAR Dataset folder is already in your working directory, then R will use that data.
+Otherwise, R will download the data into a temporary directory for use while the script is running.

 ### Files
 The run_analysis.R script:
   1. Gives the train and test data meaningful column names (based on codebook described below)